adriens/schemacrawler-plugin-neo4j/README.md

 # schemacrawler-plugin-neo4j
-A plugin to dump a neo4j database that draws database schema
+A plugin to dump a neo4j database that draws database schem

+Still in very early development stage.